 And when you reach age 73, you must start taking required minimum distributions (RMDs).
 Because RMD rules have recently changed, owing to the SECURE Act 2.0, it may be wise to consult a financial professional to determine the strategy that’s best for you.

-• Take a lump sum distribution: Withdrawing all the money at once will not incur a 10% early withdrawal penalty as long as you’re over 59 ½, but you’ll owe income tax on the money in the year you withdraw it — and the amount you withdraw could put you into a higher tax bracket.
+• Take a lump sum distribution: Withdrawing all the money at once will not incur a 10% early withdrawal penalty as long as you’re over 59 ½, but you’ll owe income tax on the money in the year you withdraw it — and the amount you withdraw could move you into a higher tax bracket.

-Inheriting a 401(k) from a Non-Spouse
+Inheriting a 401(k) From a Non-Spouse

 How RMDs Impact Inherited 401(k)s